 Tap into your cultural side when you take in a Mirvish Toronto Theatre performance during your stay at The Westin Harbour Castle Hotel.
-Don't miss productions such as Arrabal, The Last Confesstion and other upcoming shows.
+Don't miss productions such The Last Confesstion, The Lion King and other upcoming shows.
 Our hotel is located within minutes of each of the Mirvish's theatres below.
 We invite you to scroll down to take advantage of our special offer for Mirvish visitors.

-As official hotel sponsor of Mirvish productions, The Westin Harbour Castle Toronto invites you to experience Arrabal and The Last Confession.
+As official hotel sponsor of Mirvish productions, The Westin Harbour Castle Toronto invites you to experience Arrabal, The Last Confession or The Lion King.

 Book online, or call 866-716-8101 and reference rate plan TICKETKG.